uvrajanshuman/Git/04 Branching/09-Undoing a Faulty Merge.md

 - This will revert all the changes made by the second branch (feature) on master.
 The resulting tree will behave as the branch feature was never merged to master.

 ![](./images/Screenshot20.png)

+## Summary:
+- The `git revert` is a **safe** way to undo changes as it does not alters the history, while `git reset` can be considered as the dangerous method.
+- There is a real risk of losing work with git reset.
+Git reset will never delete a commit, however, commits can become 'orphaned' which means there is no direct path from a ref to access them. <br> These orphaned commits can usually be found and restored using git reflog.
+Git will permanently delete any orphaned commits after it runs the internal garbage collector.
+By default, Git is configured to run the garbage collector every 30 days.
+- Resetting completely removes a changeset, whereas Reverting maintains the original changeset and uses a new commit to apply the undo